Australia-New Zealand Biosecurity Cooperation

-The Consultative Group on Biosecurity Cooperation (CGBC) was established by Australian and New Zealand ministers in 1999 under the terms of the Australia –New Zealand Closer Economic Relations Trade Agreement.
+The Australia-New Zealand Biosecurity Cooperation (ANZBC) is the working name for the the Consultative Group on Biosecurity Cooperation (CGBC).
+The group was established by Australian and New Zealand ministers in 1999 under the terms of the Australia –New Zealand Closer Economic Relations Trade Agreement.

-The CGBC provides the impetus and direction for harmonising animal and plant health measures affecting trade between the two countries.
+The ANZBC provides the impetus and direction for harmonising animal and plant health measures affecting trade between the two countries.

-Functions of the CGBC were set out in Article 7 of the ‘Protocol on Harmonisation of Quarantine Administrative Procedures to the Australia New Zealand Closer Economic Relations—Trade Agreement’ (1988) and include:
+Functions of the group were set out in Article 7 of the ‘Protocol on Harmonisation of Quarantine Administrative Procedures to the Australia New Zealand Closer Economic Relations—Trade Agreement’ (1988) and include: